EliteStarServices/dev-workflows/dev-docs/XAMPP_SERVER.md

-# CURRENTLY THIS FILE IS A PLACEHOLDER (not fully updated)

 # Local Development Server Setup

 There are many ways to get live and local web servers running, too many for us to mention.
 The ClassicPress Community can probably help with your specific configuration, but for simplicity, we suggest anyone not familiar with web services should follow this guide and setup XAMPP as a Local Web Server to make it easier for us to help you.